Authored by the expert who managed and guided the team behind the Brazil Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Brasília, we always rely on the strongest methodology we can … and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Brasília, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why we trust it | How we used it |

 |---|---|---|

-| Banco Central do Brasil (Selic) | It's the central bank's official page for Brazil's benchmark interest rate. | We used Selic as the baseline for mortgage pricing and connected rate direction to housing affordability. |
+| Banco Central do Brasil Selic page | It is the official source for Brazil’s benchmark interest rate. | We used it to explain the mortgage-affordability constraint.
+We also used it to separate cash-buyer demand from financed-buyer demand. |

 Get the full checklist for your due diligence in Brasília